Due to coronavirus, you could be voting by mail much sooner than expected

 Wyden introduced his own vote-from-home bill–the Resilient Elections During Quarantines and Natural Disasters Act of 2020–on March 11.
 The bill says that if 25% of states have declared an emergency during an election, all states will be required to offer a mail-in voting option.
 The funding would come through the Election Assistance Commission, with the stipulation that states let people vote by mail without an excuse.
 The states would be required, in fact, to mail out a ballot to all registered voters if a state of emergency exists in more than 25% of states.
 Voters would also be allowed 15 days of early voting.

-The Wyden-Klobuchar Bill now has 25 co-sponsors, all Democrats, and has been endorsed by the New York Times and Washington Post editorial boards, Stacy Abrams’s Fair Fight Georgia group, and the secretaries of state of California and Colorado.
+The Wyden-Klobuchar Bill now has 25 cosponsors, all Democrats, and has been endorsed by the New York Times and Washington Post editorial boards, Stacy Abrams’s Fair Fight Georgia group, and the secretaries of state of California and Colorado.

 “That all the sponsors are Democrats illustrates how the issue has often been perceived as partisan,” says the Brookings Institute’s Tom Wheeler in a blog post today.
 He says the fact that so many states have already embraced no-excuse mail-in voting suggests that it doesn’t have to be.

 The thinking behind Wyden’s and Klobuchar’s bills has already been reflected in the coronavirus bailout package coming from the House.
-Wyden has talked to Senate Minority Leader Chuck Schumer about pushing for the addition of more mail-in voting funding and guidelines to the Senate version of the bailout bill, which Senators have been arguing about for last few days.
+Wyden has talked to Senate Minority Leader Chuck Schumer about pushing for the addition of more mail-in voting funding and guidelines to the Senate version of the bailout bill, which Senators have been arguing about for past few days.

 Over the next several days it’s likely that Pelosi and Schumer, Senate Majority Leader Mitch McConnell, and White House officials will enter negotiations to hammer out a final version of the bailout package.
 The part about election funding won’t likely be the biggest bone of contention, but the growing threat of coronavirus to the election may persuade McConnell and other Republican Senators to accept that part of the House bill.